 - 611 Embryology and Medical Genetics.
 Four hours.
 This course provides an understanding of the structural modifications and underlying genetic mechanisms that transform the embryo into an adult human being.
-An understanding of the origin of various tissues and organs provides the student the necessary background to understand the basic principles underlying abnormal development and the nature of mechanisms that may result in specific congenital malformations. - organization which examines the human body from a cellular and sub-cellular level.
+An understanding of the origin of various tissues and organs provides the student the necessary background to understand the basic principles underlying abnormal development and the nature of mechanisms that may result in specific congenital malformations. - 612 Medical Histology.
+Seven hours.
+This course is the study of tissue organization which examines the human body from a cellular and sub-cellular level.
 It is essential for understanding the mechanism and pathogenesis of disease states and the intricate relationships among the organ systems.
 Histology also provides the visual picture of the molecular mechanisms of cellular growth, cellular differentiation, tissue repair, and the inter- and intra-cellular defense mechanisms. - 613 Human Gross Anatomy.
 Six hours.
 An introduction to the reciprocal interrelationship between the anatomical structure and function of the human body as a whole.
 Lecture and exposure to prosected human cadavers provides an enriched learning experience which allows the student to develop a working mental image of the human body and how it functions.
 The body's ability to self-regulate, self-heal, and maintain itself is stressed throughout the course. - 614 Medical Neuroanatomy.
-Two hours.
+Three hours.
 Neuroanatomy is primarily a lecture course providing an in-depth introduction to the structure and integrated function of the central and peripheral nervous systems.
 The course prefaces a multi-disciplinary neuroscience course in the second year of the medical curriculum that truly addresses the basic science of the nervous system and its application in the clinical sciences. - 615 Medical Physiology.
 Nine hours.
 A study of the chemical and physical bases of life.
 This course in medical physiology involves the study of fundamental concepts, principals, and details specifically related to cellular, membrane, organ system, and whole organism function.
-The course lays the foundation for the study of the mechanisms of disease, the mechanism of action of drugs, and other natural phenomena important to both the basic and clinical medical sciences.
+The course lays the foundation for the study of the mechanisms of disease, the mechanism of action of drugs, and

-- 616 Medical Immunology.
+- other natural phenomena important to both the basic and clinical medical sciences. - 616 Medical Immunology.
 Three hours.
 The purpose of this course is to provide a basic knowledge of the immune response and its involvement in health and disease.
 This course will cover all of the major topics in both basic and clinical immunology including: cells and organs of the immune system, B cell development and activation, T cell development and activation, major histocompatibility complex, antigen processing and presentation, antibody diversity, tolerance, complement, cytokines, inflammation, hypersensitivity, vaccination, autoimmunity and immunodeficiency diseases, and host pathogen interactions. - 617 Medical Biochemistry.
-Five hours.
+Eight hours.
 The purpose of this course is to provide a solid understanding of the principles of medical biochemistry.
-The course will focus on: 1) molecular structure and its functional consequences; and 2) the metabolism of the human body and its relation to both wellness and medical disorders.
+The course will focus on: 1) molecular structure and its functional consequences; and 2) the metabolism of the human body and its relation to both wellness and medical disorders. - Current Topics in Biomedical Science.
+Three hours.
+An exploration of selected topics of interest in current biomedical science research.
+Discussions of assigned readings from the biomedical science literature are enhanced by seminars given by visiting research scientists.
+Topics will include both basic and translational research as well as an iintroduction to the responsible conduct of research.